-- Body rash with fever

-- Sore throat with fever and swollen glands

-- Persistent, nagging, or deep cough

-- Child is irritable, crying, tired or unable to participate in classroom activities.

-- Eye discharge thick mucus or pus draining from the eye
+- Body rash with fever - A sore throat with fever and swollen glands - Persistent, nagging, or a deep cough - The child is irritable, crying, tired or unable to participate in classroom activities. - Eye discharge thick mucus or pus draining from the eye

-- Fever- Child should be fever free for 24 hours without medication before returning to school. - Diarrhea, nausea, or vomiting Child should be symptom free for 24 hours after the last episode before returning to school.
+- Fever- Child should be fever free for 24 hours without medication before returning to school. - Diarrhea, nausea, or vomiting Child should be symptom-free for 24 hours after the last episode before returning to school.